marcosrachid/java8_ocp_study/README.md

 You can shutdown a thread executor throught "shutdown()" method or "shutdownNow()".
 The difference between then is:
 * "shutdown()" will firstly set to reject eery new task submitted to the thread executor while continuing to execute any previously submitted task.
 During this time, calling "isShutdown()" will return true, while "isTerminated()" will return false.
 If a new task is submitted to the thread executor while it shutting down, a "RejectedExecutionException" will be thrown.
 Once all actie tasks have been completed, "isShutdown()" and "isTerminated()" will both return true.
-* "shutdownNow()" will attempt to stop all running tasks and discards any that hae not been started yet and it returns a List<Runnable> of tasks that were submitted to the thread executor but that were never started.
+* "shutdownNow()" will attempt to stop all running tasks and discards any that have not been started yet and it returns a List<Runnable> of tasks that were submitted to the thread executor but that were never started.

 ExecutorService submitting tasks methods: